-While I’m focusing more on the natural solutions in this post, I didn’t want to ignore the conventional solutions out there.
+While I’m focusing more on the organic solutions in this post, I didn’t want to ignore the conventional solutions out there.
 So, I did my best to summarize them below and provided some specific information for you in case you’d like to research them further.

 Even though using antibiotics was effective in treating fire blight at one point, they were discontinued for use in orchards in 2014 due to harmful side effects.
 Because of them being discontinued, I won’t be covering them in much detail here.

 However, I found many resources on antibiotics when doing research on fire blight.
 So, if you’d like to research this option more thoroughly, a simple Google search of “antibiotics fire blight” should give you plenty of information.
 For the current use of antibiotics on fire blight, make sure to check that the date of publication is current (after 2014).

 While copper fungicides are quite effective in treating many plant diseases, there are some potential side effects such as the disfiguring of leaves and fruit.
 Copper fungicides can be found at most garden stores or nurseries, and even on Amazon.